citrix-openstack/blogentries/xenserver_image_to_volume.md

             Device Boot      Start         End      Blocks   Id  System coalesced.raw1   *       16065     2088449     1036192+  83  Linux

 Looks better, although the size does not look good.
-I would expect it to be a 1GiG volume.
+I would expect it to be a 1G disk.
 In order to fix this issue, I will include a resize step as well, so that my conversion looks like this:

     $ mkdir snap && tar -xzf snap.tgz -C snap
     $ vhd-util modify -n snap/0.vhd -p snap/1.vhd